rafaelsoaresbr/archlinux/devel/README.md

 # Overview
 Archlinux installation built with mkimage-arch.sh.
 Timezone is set to utc and utf-8 locale is used.
-This repository provides archlinux, archlinux:devel and archlinux:devel-minimal images.
+This repository provides archlinux, archlinux:XXXX-XX-XX-latest-devel and archlinux:XXXX-XX-XX-latest-devel-minimal images.
 The tags listed below may be used for specific builds.

 # Snapshot repository
 To keep docker containers consistent it uses official repositories snapshots stored at the Arch Linux Archive.